clips/fewshot-biomedical-names/README.md

 ## Data

-We demonstrate our code using the ICD-10 data.
+Since we aren't allowed to publicly share SNOMED-CT data, we demonstrate our code using only the ICD-10 data.
 We have extracted this data using source files which can be found at https://github.com/kamillamagna/ICD-10-CSV.

 The script **data/icd_chapters.py** has used these source files to create **data/icd10.json**.